Katikistan/Notes/Fremlæggelse.md

 - white box - finds unreachable code, infinite loops
 - Black box - opfører koden sig som forventet, er dokumentationen tilstrækkelig, bliver specifikationer opfyldt.
 ## Unit
+Stubs and drivers are used in unit testing to isolate the class or unit under test.
+Stubs are simple implementations of modules that interact with the unit under test.
+They are used to simulate the behavior of real modules.
+Drivers, on the other hand, invoke the class under test with fixed inputs and compare actual outputs with expected ones.
+They record failure if there's a mismatch and usually continue to execute even if a test case fails.

 **Hvad går Equivalence Partitioning and Boundary Value Analysis ud på?**
 Det gøres for at streamline testing processen Equivalence Partitioning: deler inputs ind i grupper (equivalence classes)